 I want the bombs dropping but I absolutely believe we are running full speed downhill on an icy road heading for a curve.
 It takes an expert driver to handle the course and the guy we have behind the wheel is not up to the task.
 We would have been better off and a lot safer just taking on the Syrians, their rebels, and the Islamic State alone instead of adding the dubious virtues of warplanes from other Arab Nations.

-So let us hope that our brave pilots return safe from their missions since the enemy has a good chance to know they are coming and when, and let us also hope that Syria the enemy does not take the opportunity to attack Israel while all of this is going on since Israeli involvement would really but a wrench in the Arab works.
+So let us hope that our brave pilots return safely from their missions since the enemy has a good chance to know they are coming and when, and let us also hope that Syria the enemy does not take the opportunity to attack Israel while all of this is going on since Israeli involvement would really but a wrench in the Arab works.

-And while we are hoping for all these changes and success in all these challenges, let us also hope that French drop their bombs on the right countries.
+And while we are hoping for all these changes and success in all these challenges, let us also hope that the French drop their bombs on the right countries.

 Cluster fuck?
-This has the makings of a world class disaster.
+This has the makings of a world-class disaster.